Silver Travel Book Club

 elena_2 and MOUNTAINGOAT

-This month’s Silver Travel Book Club is reading Sail Away by Celia Imrie.
+This month we're reading Sail Away by Celia Imrie.

 The deliciously witty, irresistibly indulgent new novel from the top